okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Bugs fixed in 2022.03.1

-* When performing a GET request on the `/policies/` [endpoint](/docs/reference/api/policy/), the returned page sometimes included the wrong number of items.
+* Performing a GET request on the `/policies/` [endpoint](/docs/reference/api/policy/) sometimes returned a page with the wrong number of items.
 (OKTA-455164)
 * When the [List email templates](/docs/reference/api/brands/#list-email-templates) or the [List email customizations](/docs/reference/api/brands/#list-email-customizations) operations were performed on the `/brands/` endpoint, the base address in the link response header was `-admin` instead of the requested base address.
 (OKTA-465356)
 * When modifying the [custom email activation template](/docs/guides/custom-email/main/#use-customizable-email-templates), an admin could save the template without either of the required `verificationLink` or `verificationToken` elements.
 (OKTA-472895)
 * When modifying the [custom email challenge template](/docs/guides/custom-email/main/#use-customizable-email-templates), an admin could save the template without either of the required `emailAuthenticationLink` or `verificationToken` elements.
 (OKTA-472928)